virajt71/nordvpn_ap/README.md

+> Note: The advance startup.sh script was created with AI assistance.
+Additionally, Google Jules (an Autonomous Coding Agent) is being tested to integrate Adguard Home per container and resolve some issues while setting up an isolated multi-container network.

 # NordVPN Dockerized Access Point (NordVPN-AP)

 A powerful, multi-profile Dockerized solution to turn your Linux machine into a NordVPN-protected WiFi Access Point.
 It features a sleek interactive wizard for setup and management, supporting both **NordLynx (WireGuard)** and **OpenVPN** protocols.